yetingli/IDEAS18/README.md

-# Practical Study of Subclasses of Regular Expressions from XML Schemas
+# Practical Study of Subclasses of Regular Expressions from XML schemas

 ### XML schemas (Section 3)